nikitalobanov12/stochi/BACKLOG.md

   - Database transactions for ACID-compliant logging

 ## Ideas / Future

+- [ ] Optimistic UI updates
+  - when the user logs their stack, it takes upwards of 5 seconds to process in the database, we need to figure out a cleaner solution to this
+  - either use redis to store the information first and than have eventual consistency with postgres, or just use optimistic ui updates
+  - this applies to deleting logs too, it takes upwards of 3 seconds to delete a supplement from the log and than the ui never updates, it just grays out the supplement

+- [ ] fix the ai suggestions

 - [ ] **AI-generated research summaries**
   - Summarize Examine.com or PubMed content on-demand using HuggingFace API